PerlaAtziry/PerlaAtziry/README.md

 Hola, mi nombre es Perla.

-Tengo 22 años de edad y soy originaria de Ixtapa Zihuatanejo, Guerrero.

-Me gusta mucho el grupo K-pop de chicas llamado Blackpink.

-Cuento con un gran gusto por el frontend, por favor contráteme. 🥺
+Tengo 23 años y un gran gusto por el Frontend.

 <!---
 PerlaAtziry/PerlaAtziry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.